I'm Doin' Me: Critical reception

-Promotion

 Live performances

 Fantasia performed the song live on Lopez Tonight on August 26, 2010, BET's 106 & Park on September 8, 2010, Regis & Kelly on September 9, 2010 and on The Wendy Williams Show on September 10, 2010.

+Chart performance

+"I'm Doin' Me" debuted at number 97 on the US Billboard Hot R&B/Hip-Hop Songs chart, peaking at number 11 after spending 17 weeks on the chart.
+It also peaked at number 60 on the US Billboard Radio Songs chart.
+It has sold 29,000 copies in the United States.

 Music video

-The music video for the single was directed by Benny Boom and was reportedly shot on October 8–9 suggested by a "Behind The Scenes" video which was released on October.
-The video premiered on Vevo.com November 3.
+A music video for the song was directed by Benny Boom and was reportedly shot on October 8–9 suggested by a behind-the-scenes video which was released on October.
+It premiered on Vevo.com on November 3, 2010.
 In the video, Fantasia catches her boyfriend with another girl, but rather than making a scene she starts a dance party with her girls and the whole restaurant joins in.
 Her optimistic attitude takes to the streets and the local park as she croons the importance of taking care of number one, herself.